Naalu/ds-senior-capstone-projects-website/deliverables/Design.md

 - Independent modification of validation rules
 - Clean separation of validation logic
 - Easy extension with new validation strategies

-> Grading criteria (6 points, 3 for each pattern): Correct use of the design pattern as described in the literature; Adequate choice of the design pattern; Adequate implementation of the design pattern.

 ## Design Principles